gluster/glusterfs/doc/developer-guide/afr/self-heal-daemon.md

 The shd is launched by glusterd when the volume starts (only if the volume includes a replicate configuration).
-The graph of the shd process in every node contains the following: The io-stats which is the top most xlator, its children being the replicate xlators (subvolumes) of *only* the bricks present in that particular node node, and finally *all* the client xlators that are the children of the replicate xlators.
+The graph of the shd process in every node contains the following: The io-stats which is the top most xlator, its children being the replicate xlators (subvolumes) of *only* the bricks present in that particular node, and finally *all* the client xlators that are the children of the replicate xlators.

 The shd does two types of self-heal crawls: Index heal and Full heal.
 For both these types of crawls, the basic idea is the same:
 For each file encountered while crawling, perform metadata, data and entry heals under appropriate locks.
 * An overview of how each of these heals is performed is detailed in the 'Self-healing' section of *doc/features/afr-v1.md*
-* The different file locks which the shd takes for each of these heals is detailed in *doc/code/xlators/cluster/afr/afr-locks-evolution.md*
+* The different file locks which the shd takes for each of these heals is detailed in *doc/developer-guide/afr/afr-locks-evolution.md*

 Metadata heal refers to healing extended attributes, mode and permissions of a file or directory.
 Data heal refers to healing the file contents.